Dynamical formation of multiple quantum droplets in a Bose-Bose mixture

-In order to link the observed behaviour to PR instability, we analyzed the systematic GP simulations performed, extracting both $L_\mathrm{max}$ and $t_\mathrm{break}$ (see \cite{supp} for the criteria used to define these two parameters).
+In order to link the observed behavior to PR instability, we extracted both $L_\mathrm{max}$ and $t_\mathrm{break}$ from the systematic GP simulations shown in Fig. 3 (see \cite{supp} for the criteria used to define these two parameters).
 These quantities are leveraged for a comparison with the predictions of the capillary instability model of an inviscid liquid filament.

 Fig.~\ref{fig:fig4}a shows $L_\mathrm{max}$ as a function of $a_{12}$ and $N_1$.
 As the interspecies attraction weakens and the atom number increases, the filament undergoes greater elongation before breaking.
 The contour lines in Fig.~\ref{fig:fig4}a represent $L_\mathrm{max}=1.5 \lambda_c, 2.5 \lambda_c, 3.5 \lambda_c,\dots$, with $\lambda_c=9 R_0$ and $R_0$ given by the droplet radial width $\sigma_r\simeq 0.85$~$\mu$m, as determined by the waveguide potential \cite{supp}.
 These lines bound the regions where, due to the PR instability, one expects $N_d=1,2,3,\dots$.
-The labeled points correspond to the number of droplets formed in the simulations after filament breakage.
+The labeled points show the number of droplets formed in the simulations after filament breakage.
+The corresponding experimental data points, already shown in Fig.~\ref{fig:fig3}, are not reported here to facilitate the map readability.
 The effective number of daughter droplets aligns well with the PR instability predictions.
+We emphasize that, while $L_{max}$ is determined by the chosen experimental sequence used to initiate the dynamics, $N_d$ depends solely on the ratio between $L_{max}$ and $\lambda_c$, as expected from capillary instability \cite{supp}.